In Short

 Key Takeaways

-An ABN is a unique number which:
+An ABN is a unique number that:

 - identifies businesses in Australia; and